 Since the message may have already been opened by the user, the capability should also be able to alert relevant personnel and products— such as an administrator, security operations center, EDR or security information and event management (SIEM) — about this potential compromise for remediation or recovery.
 As interoperability gets better between products, remediation actions can be taken in real time to decrease both incident response time and the level of human effort required.

-Are Secure Email Gateways Viable in 2020?
+Are Secure Email Gateways Viable?

 Secure Email Gateways are a critical protection technology, but the market is both highly saturated and very mature.
 Market growth has leveled off to low single digits, and differentiation between vendors boils down to just a few criteria.
 Additionally, there is a low percentage of revenue from new buyers, a low number of new entrants to the market, and a low level of vendor consolidation.